utiasSTARS/thing-gym-ros/README.md

 2. If you're using virtualenv/conda for python, you should be okay as long as the following considerations are met:
     - Your `PYTHONPATH` should contain `/opt/ros/ros_dist/lib/python3/dist-packages`, by default this is done when you call `source /opt/ros/ros_dist/setup.bash`, which should be in your `.bashrc` after installing ROS.
     - Some python packages (`PyKDL`, `cv2`) are not installed in `/opt/ros/...`, but rather `/usr/lib/python3/dist-packages`.
-To access these libraries in your virtual/conda env, you need to install them manually (since adding `/usr/lib/python3/dist-packages` to your `PYTHONPATH` is a doesn't work):
+To access these libraries in your virtual/conda env, you need to install them manually (since adding `/usr/lib/python3/dist-packages` to your `PYTHONPATH` doesn't work):
         - *cv2*: `pip install cv2`
         - *PyKDL*: `pip install PyKDL` does NOT work, instead, install the custom wheel for your machine and python version from [here](https://rospypi.github.io/simple/pykdl/).
 Download the `.whl` file and install with `pip install`.
 Thanks to [@otamachan](https://github.com/otamachan) for setting this up.